Is Becoming a Pilot Worth the Cost?

 • The moments of sheer exhilaration and adrenaline you get while flying

-• The pride and admiration from the wider community towards pilots, which is apparently one of the world’s most respected professions1.
+• The pride and admiration from the wider community towards pilots, which is apparently one of the world’s most respected professions.

-• The above-average income (once you’re a first officer or co-pilot – see how much money do pilots make)
+• The above-average income (once you’re a first officer or co-pilot)

 • The exclusive professional community you become a part of